Aleksa-Vig/ComparingClassificationOfMushrooms/README.md

 # ComparingClassificationUCI

-COMP3710 project.
-Using Sklearn to compare different models on the UC Irvine mushroom dataset
+A repo to compare and contrast classification techniques using scikit learn to compare different models on the UC [Irvine Waveform Dataset](https://archive-beta.ics.uci.edu/datasets?search=Waveform%20Database%20Generator%20(Version%202)).

-How to run
+## How to run

-Make sure your venv for python is activiated(if on pycharm this should be automatic) \
+1. Make sure your venv for python is activiated (if on pycharm this should be automatic): \
 ``(venv) PS C:\..... <--present in terminal ``

-Install the dependencies using pip \
+2. Install the dependencies using pip \
 ``pip install -r requirements.txt ``

+3. Run the optimized pipeline (This trains, fits, and then outputs performance statistics on the models) \
+``python OptimizedPipeline.py``

+4. Check the Outputs/Output/ Optimized*.csv (Any file prepended with Optimized) \
+to see how each OPTIMIZED model performed and their respective statistics
+``Statistics in the csv include: hyperparameter-set, accuracy, precision, recall, f1 score, and execution times``

-Run main \
+5. (Optional) Run the un-optimized pipeline Reg-*.csv \
-``python main.py``
+``python OptimizedPipeline.py``

+6. (Optional) Check the Outputs/Output/ Reg*.csv (Any file prepended with Reg) \
+to see how each model UNOPTIMIZED performed and their respective statistics
+``Statistics in the csv include: hyperparameter-set, accuracy, precision, recall, f1 score, and execution times``

+## FAQ

+ I can't run the repo!
+I am missing dependencies! \
+``If by chance all dependencies dont install, please use pip to manually install any missing packages to the virtual environment``